vincent585/calculator/README.md

 - backspace and all clear functionality
 - does not allow repeating operators
 - sleek button animations
+- division by zero does not break the calculator

 Things to add:
 - improve order of operations and allow multi-operator expressions